marknelsonengineer/empire/LOGGING.md

       - Going to be fixed at compile time
       - Not going to adhere to a strict Object-Oriented discipline
     - Logs should use UTF-8 and be Unicode-friendly
-      - However, logs will not be multi-lingual (no lookup tables)
+      - However, logs will not be multilingual (no lookup tables)
   - Must be thread-safe
     - Let's steal from the Linux Kernel's logger and...
       - Log to a fixed-length, circular queue using a lockfree design